 Tell your doctor or pharmacist if you are taking any other medicines, including medicines you can buy without a prescription

 from a pharmacy, supermarket or health food shop.

 In particular, tell your doctor or pharmacist if you are taking any of the following:

-medicines which make you feel drowsy or slow to react, such as, sleeping tablets, tranquillisers or strong pain-killers.
-This
+medicines which make you feel drowsy or slow to react, such as, sleeping tablets, tranquillisers, alcohol, strong pain-killers

 medicines for mental disorders or a group of medicine called monoamine oxidase inhibitors (MAOIs).
 These include phenelzine,